Unanswered questions remain one year after Notre Dame cathedral fire | DW | 14.04.2020

 But those windows are also affected by molten lead, says Claudine Loisel, a chemical scientist and expert for stained glass at LRMH.
 They are in fact so poisonous that she has to wear a mask and special goggles to examine them.

-Toxic chemicals aside, the windows did survive in a decent state, she adds however — initial fears that they could be destroyed by thermal shock during notwithstanding.
+Toxic chemicals aside, the windows did survive in a decent state, she adds — initial fears that they could be destroyed by thermal shock during the fire notwithstanding.

 "When we saw that the windows weren't damaged and that the glass wouldn't fall apart into thousands of little broken fragments, we were all overjoyed," she told DW.